Diamondbacks vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- The Diamondbacks have played as the favorite in five of their past 10 games and have gone 3-2 in those contests.
+- The Diamondbacks have played as the favorite in six of their past 10 games and won four of those contests.

-- In their last 10 games with a total, the Diamondbacks and their opponents are 8-2-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Diamondbacks and their opponents have combined to hit the over seven times.

-- The Diamondbacks have not played a game with a spread over their last 10 outings.
-Arizona games have finished above the total three straight times, and the average total during this span was 7.7 runs.
+- Bookmakers have not set a spread for any of the Diamondbacks' last 10 games.

 Read More About This Game